mendersoftware/mender-docs/03.Client-installation/08.Integration-checklist/docs.md

 At the end of this step, we need to identify the partition numbering.
-This is because mender-client passes only partition numbers to the bootloader and not the whole path as seen from `mender.conf`.
+This is because the rootfs-image update module passes only partition numbers to the bootloader and not the whole path as seen from `mender.conf`.

 **Partitions as device files**